-If using lavender as a backdrop, as in this bedroom from Tamara Mack Design, make sure to tie the room's palette together by adding a few touches elsewhere in the space.
-Here, the throw blanket and pillows keep the harmony flowing.Continue to 8 of 25 below.
+If using lavender as a backdrop, as in this bedroom, make sure to tie the room's palette together by adding a few touches elsewhere in the space.
+Here, the throw blanket and pillows keep the harmony flowing.Continue to 7 of 23 below.

 Vintage Lavender Bedroom

 For proof that a vintage bedroom in a soft color scheme doesn't have to look dated, check out this lovely bedroom.
-The intriguing hanging pendants and artwork bring the space out of grandma's era and into today's style.Continue to 10 of 25 below.
+The intriguing hanging pendants and artwork bring the space out of your grandparents' era and into today's style.Continue to 9 of 23 below.

 Lavender and White

-White plus any bright color is a decorating classic, but if you want to keep the look on the sedate side, choose a tint instead of a bright - here, it's lavender instead of purple - and creamy eggshell instead of pure white.
+White plus any bright color is a decorating classic, but if you want to keep the look on the sedate side, choose a tint instead of a bright—here, it's lavender instead of purple—and creamy eggshell instead of pure white.
 The result: see for yourself.
-Relaxed, contemporary, sophisticated.Continue to 11 of 25 below.
+Relaxed, contemporary, sophisticated.Continue to 10 of 23 below.

-Purple in all of its variations is an old standby for a girl's bedroom, but in this space from Matt Morris Development, the palette expands with blue and green, as well.
-What kid -- and let's admit, most adults as well -- could resist that turquoise hanging chair?Continue to 13 of 25 below.
+Purple in all of its variations is an old standby for a child's bedroom, but in this space from Matt Morris Development, the palette expands with blue and green, as well.
+What kid—and let's admit, most adults as well—could resist that turquoise hanging chair?Continue to 12 of 23 below.

 Lavender and Gray Bedroom

 Although gray has become a very popular neutral for today's decorating color schemes, left to its own devices it can be a little grim or dull.
-But when you add in touches of color -- in this bedroom, Robyn Karp Design used lavender, purple, and blue -- gray gets a whole new lease on life.Continue to 14 of 25 below.
+But when you add in touches of color—in this bedroom, Robyn Karp Design used lavender, purple, and blue—gray gets a whole new lease on life.Continue to 13 of 23 below.

 Lavender as Neutral

-In this master bedroom, Martha O'Hara Interiors shows off a palette of softest gray, cream, and pale lavender.
+This primary bedroom shows off a palette of softest gray, cream, and pale lavender.
 The result is elegant, serene, and just a bit unexpected.
-Lovely.Continue to 15 of 25 below.
+Lovely.Continue to 14 of 23 below.

 Try a Two-Tone Wall

-If you like the idea of colorful walls, but fear the overall effect will be too much, take a tip from Ideal Home and just paint the lower two-thirds of wall in your favorite color -- here, it's lavender -- while leaving the top third white.Continue to 16 of 25 below.
+If you like the idea of colorful walls, but fear the overall effect will be too much, take a tip from Ideal Home and just paint the lower two-thirds of the wall in your favorite color—here, it's lavender—while leaving the top third white.Continue to 15 of 23 below.

-A young girl's bedroom should show off personality and whimsy.
+A little one's bedroom should show off personality and whimsy.
 In this room, Bella Mancini Design chose bright polka dots for the window treatments, a retro daisy design on the bed, and a thickly tufted lavender headboard topped with a bright purple faux-fur pillow.
-It's hard to imagine any little girl that wouldn't love to have this room as her own.Continue to 18 of 25 below.
+It's hard to imagine any little girl that wouldn't love to have this room as her own.Continue to 17 of 23 below.

 Lavender and Taupe